 Using hotter water than for sencha (80 – 90 C) and longer brewing time, the tea can yield up to 4 steeps and then the leaves can be eaten.

-Below I will identify the name of the first four teas I tried (stay tuned next month for the other four!) and how it was produced to give you an idea as to how different they can be.
+Below I will identify the name of the first four teas I tried (stay tuned over the next two months for the other four!) and how it was produced to give you an idea as to how different they can be.

 FURANKOU is produced from a seedling that has been planted and watched but not fussed over.
 It is considered wild because they simply watched it grow after planting and did nothing else to it.